 These are the classes that represent the model's core concepts and their identification is a first important choice in the modelling effort.
 In the current model there actually two separate collections of classes that are root entities.
-There is the Party class, which represents an individual or organisation, and is not so important for the moment.
-We will focus here on the root entity classes in the Resource hierarchy, illustrated in Figure 3.
+The Party class represents an individual or organisation.
+It is used for indicating who/what wrote simulation codes or ran simulations.
+The main focus in this document is on the root entity classes in the Resource hierarchy, illustrated in Figure 3.

-Figure 3 Root entity classes for SimDM.
+Figure 3: Root entity classes for SimDM.